 There’s a thousand things that can kill you, and no matter how long you live, eventually one of them will.
 Most of these things can happen in the Philippines too.
 Going from one place to another in traffic has risks.
 You may fall and hurt yourself, or you can get sick.
 These things can happen anywhere in the world, and no-one can issue any guarantees.
 In addition to this, scuba diving also has inherent risks.

 All this said, volunteering with us is a safe as we can reasonably make it.
 All staff members are skilled first aid providers (many are in fact first aid instructors,) we conduct our scientific diving under the strictest safety protocols, and our scuba training is second to none.
 We take great care in running a healthy and hygienic kitchen and the crime rate in our area is much, much lower than in any European city.
 We have contingency plans for every emergency you can think of, manmade or otherwise, and we conduct various safety and emergency drills every month.
 Our staff live and work on site, and there’s always someone who can help with big or small problems.
 Despite all these precautions, neither we not anyone else can guarantee you won’t get hurt or have an accident.
 We do however think it’s very, very unlikely.

 How about terrorism?

 There isn’t any.
 In 2017 some countries changed their respective travel advisories for the Philippines, because a terrorist plot was uncovered and prevented.
 Meanwhile in 2017, terrorist attacks actually did occur in Berlin, London, Stockholm, Brussel, Nice, Munich, Manchester, Barcelona, New York, Orlando, Marseille and Saint Petersburg.
 The list is sadly much longer today.
 No travel advisories were changed for these countries.
 There has still not been any acts of terrorism in the Philippines.

 In this day and age nowhere and no-one is truly safe from terror, however we consider the likelihood of it happening here extremely remote.
-In fact, the wildest that has ever happened here, was that one of our local employees had his price cow stolen…
+The wildest thing that has ever happened here, was that one of our employees had his price cow stolen!

 Malaria and Dengue